Finding Manny

 The chance discovery of an online article sends a Holocaust survivor on an unexpected trip to visit the orphanage where he found refuge after the war.

 It started by accident in the spring of 2017.
-I received a phone call from the wife of a friend looking for a favour.
-Cindy was travelling to Toronto to visit her father, Manny Drukier, who planned to open a 70-year-old box of photos from his time during WWII—photos the family had never seen before.
+I received a phone call from the wife of a friend looking for a favor.
+Cindy was travelling to Toronto to visit her father, Manny Drukier, who planned to open a 70-year-old box of photos from his time during WWII — photos the family had never seen before.
 Cindy asked if I could document the occasion, in case her dad shared stories they hadn’t heard either.

 Within a few days of the initial filming, Manny Drukier was in touch with Holocaust researcher, Anna Andlauer, who invited him to visit Germany to give a presentation at his former orphanage, which has since become a grade school.
 It was at this point that my instincts kicked in, realizing that this was a documentary in the making.